mohamedhesham1619/videos-downloader/README.md

 # Videos Downloader

-A command-line tool written in Go for downloading videos and clips from various online platforms using [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://github.com/FFmpeg/FFmpeg).
+A command-line tool written in Go for downloading full videos and clips from various online platforms using [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://github.com/FFmpeg/FFmpeg).

+> **💡 Looking for a web interface for clips?** Check out the [Web Version](https://github.com/mohamedhesham1619/clipper) of this tool which includes additional features like quality selection and real-time progress updates for clip creation.

 ## Table of Contents
 - [Features](#features)